My advice? Become acquainted with the hotel concierge.

 However, you might be interested in the best hike in the area.
 It is part of the concierge’s job to know.

-8. Keep you safe
+8. Make Recommendations to Keep you Safe

 Interested in knowing if a certain section of a city is safe?
 Need medical attention?
 Ask the concierge.